Australian watchdog not to appeal court ruling in IOOF case

-Oct 17 (Reuters) - Australia’s banking watchdog on Thursday said it would not appeal last month’s Federal Court dismissal of regulatory action against wealth manager IOOF Holdings.
+(Reuters) - Australia’s banking watchdog on Thursday said it would not appeal last month’s Federal Court dismissal of regulatory action against wealth manager IOOF Holdings (IFL.AX).

 The Federal Court ruled the Australian Prudential Regulation Authority (APRA) had not proved its case alleging IOOF had breached pension laws.